appuio/techlab/additional-labs/logging_efk_stack.md

 # Lab: Logging EFK Stack

-Witch OpenShift an EFK (Elasticsearch, Fluentd, Kibana) Stack will be provided.
-It collects all the log files, rotates and aggregates them.
-Kibana allows it to search through the logs and to filter as well as to represent them graphically.
+OpenShift provides an integrated EFK (Elasticsearch, Fluentd, Kibana) stack used to collect, rotate and aggregate all log files.
+Kibana is then used for visualizing, searching and filtering these logs.

 > [More Information](https://docs.openshift.com/container-platform/3.5/install_config/aggregate_logging.html)